Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

 \item \textbf{DiCE generates the best overall counterfactual explanations (both on numerical and mixed data)}.

-DiCE ensures \textit{plausibility}, and therefore it can generate actionable and meaningful counterfactuals by constraining the space of sensitive features such as gender, race, etc. DiCE achieves this by a loss function that consists of a linear combination of three components: (1) a loss function to find a counterfactual candidate with a class different from the prediction of data instance $x$; (2) a proximity factor, which consists of normalizing the $L_1$-norm with the feature's median absolute deviation (initially proposed in WatcherCF~\cite{Watcher2018}) and (3) a diversity factor $dpp\_diversity$, which is computed using determinantal point processes \cite{Mothilal2020DiCE}.
+DiCE ensures \textit{plausibility}, and therefore, it can generate actionable and meaningful counterfactuals by constraining the space of sensitive features such as gender, race, etc. DiCE achieves this by a loss function that consists of a linear combination of three components: (1) a loss function to find a counterfactual candidate with a class different from the prediction of data instance $x$; (2) a proximity factor, which consists of normalizing the $L_1$-norm with the feature's median absolute deviation (initially proposed in WatcherCF~\cite{Watcher2018}) and (3) a diversity factor $dpp\_diversity$, which is computed using determinantal point processes~\cite{Mothilal2020DiCE}.

-We believe that DiCE did not achieve the best results in terms of proximity metrics (compared to the GrowingSpheresCF algorithm) majorly because of its diversity component.
-By optimizing the loss function to generate diverse counterfactuals, the proximity measures start to become penalized.
+We believe that DiCE did not achieve the best results regarding proximity metrics (compared to the GrowingSpheresCF algorithm), majorly because of its diversity component.
+The proximity measures become penalized by optimizing the loss function to generate diverse counterfactuals.
 Another aspect is due to immutable variables.
-Since DiCE ensures plausibility property, the generated counterfactuals may need to have larger values in other features to compensate the constraints in certain variables.
-This will become clearer in this study when we present our qualitative and bias analysis (Section \ref{sec:bias}).
-Additionally, DiCE does not have a specific optimization term for sparsity in its loss function.
-Extending DiCE's loss function to incorporate the L$_0$-norm could improve DiCE's performance in terms of proximity metrics.
+Since DiCE ensures plausibility property, the generated counterfactuals may need larger values in other features to compensate for the constraints in certain variables.
+This will become clearer in this study when we present our counterfactual inspection and counterfactual inspection analysis (Section~\ref{sec:bias}).
+DiCE does not have a specific optimization term for sparsity in its loss function.
+Extending DiCE's loss function to incorporate the L$_0$-norm could improve its performance in terms of proximity metrics.

 \item \textbf{Decision Trees promote the best counterfactual explanations}.